Rashita123/JSRouter/README.md

 `Js-router-dom` will take care of the routing side of the SPA.
 It's easy to use and available on npm for installation.

-# How To Use?
-Download the code and

 # SPA-using-JS
 I tried to implement **Routing** in a **single page application** using **Vanilla JavaScript**.
 [Live Demo](https://routing-using-js.netlify.app/)